Documentation available in the distribution. Also here in pdf

 eigenvalue research experts.

-PRIMME is both parallel and sequential, based on an SMPD type
+PRIMME is both parallel and sequential, based on an SPMD type

 of parallelization.
 In addition, multithreaded matrix-vector and BLAS libraries